jordan-johnson91/Course-Resources/Week8/Assignments/project-tuscany-villa/README.md

 ### Required Tasks

-- [ ] Yak Shaving
-  - [ ] Create a project/repository called `tuscany-villa`
-  - [ ] Create a README.md file explaining what this project will involve
 - [ ] HTML
   - [ ] Create the base HTML in a file called `index.html`
   - [ ] Use semantic elements where appropriate